 It is true, Edell said, women who drink during pregnancy tend to have greater risk for birth defects.
 However, he added their may be many contributing factors, any of which might not result from moderate alcohol consumption – women who drink often smoke or choose poor diets, may be vitamin deficient, or suffer from emotional trauma or depression.
 And, a person’s choice to drink often reflects behavior in other areas of life, things which could also contribute to the poor health of an unborn child (FAS not withstanding).

 Information about second-hand smoke has been treated much the same way in the United States.
 With help from the anti-smoking lobby, studies on the subject have been widely distorted, resulting in many misconceptions throughout the culture.

-Examples like these, and the supporting practices, should be cause for people to question the role science sometimes play in their daily life – especially as it pertains to agenda.
+Examples like these, and the supporting practices, should be cause for people to question the role science can sometimes play in their daily life – especially as it pertains to agenda.
 In fact, it can have more dangerous effects.

 In some cases this is done by accident, where the science is poor or researchers jump to conclusions.
 In other situations – the more cynical moments – science is skewed to achieve notoriety, maintain research grants, or increase profit margins.

 Dr. Richard Feynman – hits the nail on the head